MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     ![Screenshot of a Word document with a Copilot-generated business plan.](./media/generative-ai/copilot-draft-business-plan-response.png)

 1. Save the Word document and close it.

-> [!NOTE]
-> If you weren't able to complete any of the steps due to time constraints or unforeseen issues, you can download a sample version of the business idea document with a business plan here: [Business Idea M365 FINAL.docx](https://github.com/MicrosoftLearning/mslearn-ai-fundamentals/raw/main/data/generative-ai/Business%20Idea%20M365%20FINAL.docx) from `https://github.com/MicrosoftLearning/mslearn-ai-fundamentals/raw/main/data/generative-ai/Business%20Idea%20M365%20FINAL.docx`.

 ## Use Copilot to create content for a presentation